sajusal/sros-doc/README.md

 While ping is in progress, check the SAP, ACL and QoS stats.

-Refer to the `Common show commands` section in this guide for relevant commands.
+Refer to the `show commands` section in this guide for relevant commands.

 # VPLS